 One of the preliminary steps in this planning process was to draft recommended amendments to the city's M zone, both to address previously identified existing deficiencies and to support implementation of the Tacoma Station Area Plan.
-The draft amendments are provided in Appendix D. Generally, the draft amendments include the following:
+Those draft amendments were provided to the city and project management team for review and were intended to remain in draft form until this point in the project.
+The draft amendments are provided in a memo dated May 7, 2012, attached as Appendix F. Generally, the draft amendments recommend the following: